 Vickie Lee Roach was a prisoner when the Electoral and Referendum Amendment Act passed Federal Parliament.
 An indigenous woman, Roach was removed from her mother at age two and placed in foster care.
-She became a delinquent in her teenage years then in adulthood a career criminal, receiving 125 convictions in 23 court appearances.
-The most recent of these was in 2004, after Roach crashed her car into another vehicle during a police pursuit.
+She became a delinquent in her teenage years, then in adulthood a career criminal, receiving 125 convictions in 23 court appearances.
+The most recent of these was in 2004 after Roach crashed her car into another vehicle during a police pursuit.
 The driver of the other car suffered severe burns and trauma.
-Roach was later convicted and sentenced to a five year prison term.
+Roach was later convicted and sentenced to a five-year prison term.
 Roach overcame her checkered past and became a model prisoner, earning a Masters degree in professional writing.
-While there was little doubt that Roach was intelligent and intellectually equipped to vote, she was denied the opportunity to do so because of her status as a prison inmate.
+While there was little doubt about Roach being intelligent and intellectually equipped to vote, she was denied the opportunity to do so because of her status as a prison inmate.